luisgonzalezramirez/Analysis-of-inertia-tensor-of-structures-at-different-scales-in-cosmological-simulations/README.md

  all particles types) beside the conversion and parameters units.

  3º/ Calculations and results:
-  - Center_of_mass.py.
+  - Center_of_mass.py (sat).
-  - Convergence_of_web_structures.py (sat), studies the convergence of web structures center of mass.
+  - Convergence_of_web_structures.py, studies the convergence of web structures center of mass.
   - Inertia_tensor.py (sat), all calculations of axis, eigenvectors, tensor components, morphologic parameters and angles between axis.
   - Eigenvectors_axis_satellites_and_webs.py (sat), plots eigenvectors of each pair of web and satellite group.